architect/arc.codes/src/views/docs/en/reference/app.arc/ws.md

 └── package.json
 ```

-Each function responds to websocket events from a client.
+Each function responds to WebSocket events from a client.

 In the [payload delivered to the function](#function-payload) there is a `connectionId` that uniquely identifies a client.
 This `connectionId` can be used to send messages to the correct client.